The muddy Mississippi, transporting soils that have eroded from farm fields, represents a mixing of which spheres?

 Study for the Environmental Science (ENVS) Test.
 Review flashcards, multiple choice questions, and get hints and explanations.
 Prepare for your exam with confidence!

-The muddy Mississippi River illustrates the interaction between the lithosphere and the hydrosphere.
-The lithosphere refers to the Earth's solid outer layer, which includes soil, rocks, and sediments.
-In this case, the soil that has eroded from farm fields represents material from the lithosphere being transported by the river.
+The correct answer highlights the interaction between the lithosphere and the hydrosphere.
+The lithosphere refers to the Earth's solid outer layer, which includes soil, rocks, and minerals.
+In the scenario described, soil that has eroded from farm fields is a product of the lithosphere since it originates from the land's surface.

 Subscribe